 You can seed over dead grass on your current lawn.
 Usually, seeding over dead grass is done in preparation for when the old grass thins out.
-However, the chances of germination might be lower compared to seeding on a lawn where dead grass has been removed.
+However, the germination chances might be lower than seeding on a lawn where dead grass has been removed.

 Some seeds won’t reach the soil when you overseed without prior lawn preparation.
 While many of these seeds will not germinate, those sprouting on the thatch will have poorly anchored shallow roots.
 Consequently, they will be unlikely to survive.

 Overseeding a lawn while there’s still some dead grass also reduces the efficacy of any starter fertilizer applied to boost seed germination and seedling development.
 Granular fertilizer, especially, won’t effectively penetrate the soil due to the dead grass thatch barrier.

-Due to the disadvantages of leaving dead grass on the lawn while reseeding, it’s better to remove the dead grass and dispose of it or add it to a compost bin.
+Due to the disadvantages of leaving dead grass on the lawn while reseeding, it’s better to dispose of the dead grass or add it to a compost bin.
 You can use the compost as lawn fertilizer after a few months.

 Note: Reseeding directly over dead grass is only recommended if the amount of dead grass is minimal.
 However, if the thatch layer of dead grass exceeds 0.5 inches, it’s best to rake out the dead grass first before overseeding the lawn.